TGOlson/surfline/README.md

   type: T,

   // Specifies how far out you want the forecast
-  // Maximum of 6 days w/o access token (up to 17 days w/ token) days?: number,
+  // Some forecasts are limited 6 days max w/o access token days?: number,

   // Specifies granularity of data